selsamman/amorphic-docs/_posts/2014-01-01-intro-setup-1.md

 * **modules** - Declare node modules specifically designed for Amorphic.
 The specific configuration for configuring these modules depends on the module itself but all have a *requre* property to specify the directory in node_modules that is to be required.
 Usually the modules will "mixin" functionality to your object model and you configure the specific object templates that these changes are to apply to.
 See the readme.md of each module for more info.

-### Defining the Object Model
+### Defining Templates

-The object model includes both the model and the controller since they are both objects defined using SuperType which is Amorphic's type system.
-The controller has some special behaviour and is not persistent where as the model is generally persistent.
-Except for daemons you define your object templates in files app/xxx/public/js and every object model must have a controller.js file that returns a controller template.
-Here is the helloworld controller.js
+All code and data in amorphic is defined as object templates using Amorphic's type system.
+These files reside in:

+* **app/<appname>/public/js** - the normal place for web-based applications
+* **app/<appname>/js** - for non-interactive "batch" applications
+* **app/common/js** - if is shared accross multiple applications

+Of course you may use sub-folders to organize your templates.

+You must have a controller template defined called controller.js in one of these places.
+It would look someting like this:

+    // controller.js
     module.exports.controller = function (objectTemplate, getTemplate)
     {
-        var BaseController = getTemplate('./baseController.js').BaseController;
         var World = getTemplate('./world.js').World;

-        Controller = BaseController.extend({
+        Controller = objectTemplate.create("Controller", {
             worlds:        {type: Array, of: World, value: []},

-            newWorld: {on: "server", body: function ()
+            createNewWorld: {on: "server", body: function ()
             {
                 this.worlds.push(new World());
             }}